-The temptation for Millennials to take a chance on Bitcoin is understandable:
+The temptation to take a chance on Bitcoin is understandable:

 · Overwhelming student debt.
 “Knowing that a conservative investment plan will generally have pretty astounding returns on a long enough time horizon doesn’t seem to mean much when it looks like you’ll still be indebted for much of that time frame due to student debt,” writes Kyle Russell in Business Insider.